At first, it was easy to keep track

 Skip this one if you already have AirTable in your world.

-3 – Dive in and document your own ActiveCampaign account
+Document your own ActiveCampaign account

 I hope you find this helpful.
 Let me know in the comments below…